 8. Lake Drummond

 This freshwater lake, located between Virginia and North Carolina, is the state’s only other freshwater lake.
-On the other hand, Lake Drummond has a lot to offer visitors, including canoeing and kayaking on its 3,142 acres (12.72 km2) surface area.
+On the other hand, Lake Drummond has a lot to offer visitors, including canoeing and kayaking on its 3,142 acres (12.72 square kilometers) of surface area.
 Families like going out on a boat to explore the lake and take advantage of the numerous bird watching opportunities.
 The lake’s low pH limits the types of fish that live there, but that doesn’t stop keen anglers from taking advantage of the lake’s offerings.

 7. Leesville Lake

-The Leesville Lake, which stretches along the border of Virginia’s Central and Southern tourism districts near Altavista in Pittsylvania County, is a 3,400-acre (13.76 km2) fishing and outdoor leisure reservoir.
+The Leesville Lake, which stretches along the border of Virginia’s Central and Southern tourism districts near Altavista in Pittsylvania County, is a 3,400-acre (13.76 square-kilometer) fishing and outdoor leisure reservoir.
 It is part of the Smith Mountain Lake hydropower generation project, used for water storage projects.

 Boating, fishing, swimming, sailing, birdwatching, and wildlife viewing are just a few of the recreational activities available at the lake, which also has boat ramps for launching crafts, picnic sites for relaxing, and marinas for anglers and boaters.
 Bass, catfish, and sunfish concentrations in the bottom part are similar to those in surrounding reservoirs.
 However, the upstream portion of the lake has a poor fishery, with white perch, bluegill, and redbreast sunfish dominating.